-Ánimo Watts College Preparatory Academy Senior Ruby Esparza is one of 13 Green Dot students to receive the prestigious Dell Scholarship award in 2021.
+Ánimo Watts College Preparatory Academy alumna Ruby Esparza is one of 13 Green Dot students to receive the prestigious Dell Scholarship award in 2021.
 The program, funded by the Susan & Michael Dell Foundation, provides students with a Dell Laptop, textbook credits, academic resources, mentorship opportunities—and a $20,000 scholarship.

-Within a matter of months, Esparza and her family plan to relocate to Oklahoma, where Esparza will continue her journey to college.
+Esparza and her family have relocated to Oklahoma, where Esparza will continue her journey to college.
 We asked Esparza to reflect on her recent achievement, and how her high school experience has prepared her as a future leader and difference-maker.

 Q: What Does A College Education Mean To You?

 A: Growing up in my household, I was always told by my parents that I needed to get an education.
 They explained to me that my education was the one thing no one could ever take away from me and getting a college education was the most direct way of being successful.
 Getting a college education to me means continuing my parent's legacy and making them proud.
 It also means that I will have an advantage in choosing my field.

 What Will You Miss Most About Your High School—and about LA?